MikOS-ProgrammingLanguage/mic-mip/INSTRUCTIONS.md

     sudo ./mip -remove <pkg_name>

 This will remove the pkg from mik-src.
-Hence, you can't refference it with
+Hence, you can't reference it with

     #yoink-src <pkg_name>